 How do I apply?

-Parish Council elections are held every four years with the next one being on the 2nd May 2019.
-Details on the forthcoming election can be found on the South Norfolk Council website.
+Parish Council elections are held every four years.
+The results of the uncontested Parish Council election on the 2nd May 2019 can be found below:

 Uncontested Election Results 2019.